 Sorrento real estate is some of the most expensive in Louisiana, although Sorrento house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Sorrento isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Sorrento are a mix of both white- and blue-collar jobs.
+Sorrento is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Sorrento is a town of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Sorrento who work in sales jobs (27.09%), office and administrative support (13.19%), and management occupations (9.09%).

-Being a small town, Sorrento does not have a public transit system used by locals to get to and from work.
+Sorrento is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Sorrento in 2022 was $38,529, which is wealthy relative to Louisiana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $154,116 for a family of four.
 However, Sorrento contains both very wealthy and poor people as well.